-“I think it’s huge because Glooko has solved a problem that was significant in the field around data-sharing and visualization for better insights.
-But beyond that… I see a number of opportunities for the future.
+“I think it’s huge because Glooko has solved a problem that was significant in the field around data sharing and visualization for better insights,” he told DiabetesMine at the time.
+“But beyond that… I see a number of opportunities for the future.
 That’s what drew me here to this role.”

-First, their universal cable allowed connectivity and downloading data to a single platform, and later their Bluetooth-enabled product allowed users to ditch all the cables for wireless uploading of diabetes data presented in an easy-to-view format.
-Not only did this provide PWDs more insight, but healthcare professionals didn’t have to spend as much time and effort trying to connect the right devices and cables just to see data.
+First, their universal cable allowed connectivity and downloading data to a single platform.
+Later, their Bluetooth-enabled product allowed users to ditch all the cables for wireless uploading of diabetes data presented in an easy-to-view format.
+Not only did this provide patients more insight, but healthcare professionals didn’t have to spend as much time and effort trying to connect the right devices and cables just to see data.

 “It added friction to the system, an additional step people had to overcome,” Clements says.
 “That created some confusion, by people who were trying to download the mobile app but then saw an opening note about an activation code.
 It’s a way to have a direct influence on people in going to them as the consumer, rather than through the payers or employers or healthcare system providers.”

-“We’re changing the way we deliver care, based on those predictions,” he says.
+“We’re changing the way we deliver care based on those predictions,” he says.
 “The fact that (healthcare providers) have this way to share data easily means patients can have a conversation or app chat with them between visits to take steps to help prevent A1C rises or address potential problems.”

 He also mentions the potential to deliver diabetes education through the Glooko mobile app.
 That’s not something Glooko would likely take on itself, but it’s an interesting possibility through potential partnerships.

-Clements says it can sometimes be challenging for industry to go through the hard work of crfting these agreements, but many companies are responding positively.
+Clements says it can sometimes be challenging for the industry to go through the hard work of crafting these agreements, but many companies are responding positively.
 There will also be new products with features we haven’t seen before, at least one of which will be powered by their partnership with DreaMed creating decision support tools.

 “If you’ve got a platform that’s trusted by people with diabetes, and that platform is willing to partner with new entities, then we can see a lot of innovation delivered through that.
 Hopefully, it serves as an accelerant in the field,” he says.